 He gave a slight pout but for once, his protest ended there.
 Lavinia turned out the door with the forgotten laundry and returned to the living room to sit down.
 Kira, no she heard him right.
 But he couldn't know about her.
 Maybe it was just a coincidence.
 And just maybe, if she kept telling herself that, it'd make it true.

 Later that night, Bo was just climbing into bed as Luke was finding his bookmark in the book he'd been reading to Bo.
-Bo was just about settled when he remember the question he'd asked Lavinia.
+He was just about settled when he remember the question he'd asked Lavinia.

 "Luke?
-Can I ask ya' some 'em?"
+Can I ask ya some'em?"

 "You can ask, I ain't gotta answer, though."
 Luke couldn't help smiling at his own joke.
 Oh of course Bo was too young to get it.
 After all, being a whole seven and half years old, he's a lot smarter than Bo.
 Luke giggled a little as he sat beside Bo on the bed getting comfortable so he could read to Bo.
-"What 'cha want Cuz?"
+"What 'cha want, Cuz?"

 "I's thinkin'.
 Well, Kira doesn't have anyone to read to her.
 Could you read to her like you read to me?"

 So that's it.
 Bo's imaginary friend.
 Luke couldn't help rolling his eyes.
 Most little boys would have had made up another little boy as an imaginary friend.
-But NO!
+But no!
 Bo seemed content with having a girl as an imaginary friend.
 Let's face it, his cousin must be weird.

 "If Kira wants to listen, she'd better listen while I read to you.
 'Cause I ain't reading this twice.
 Now scoot over will ya'?"
 Luke started reading and watched his cousin begin to drift off into a world of lost boys, pirates and fairies.
 It didn't take long for Bo to fall asleep listening to his cousin read.
-Luke put the place keeper back in the book and went to find something to keep him busy 'til his own bed time.
+Luke put the place keeper back in the book and went to find something to keep him busy until his own bed time.

 What were the odds?
 Bo just sat in the General, watching the sun start to slowly slide down behind the mountain as dusk settled in Hazzard.
 His imaginary friend and sister had the same name.
 Why didn't anyone tell me?
-Okay, well Luke and Daisy didn't know, he was pretty sure of that.
+Okay, well Luke and Daisy didn't know; he was pretty sure of that.
 But Uncle Jesse?
 Why?
 Why didn't he tell him about his sister?
 Heck fire!
-Even Rosco knew about his sister!
+Even Rosco knew!
 Just who else has been in on this secret?
 Boss?
 Miss Tisdale?
 Mr. Rhuebottom?
 Shoot the whole danged town practically!
 So lost in his own thoughts, Bo never noticed a car pull up behind him.
 Nor did he hear the lone occupant walk up to his car.